Should I Refinance My Federal Student Loans?

 What Is Federal Student Loan Refinancing?

-If you graduated with student loans, you may have a combination of private and federal student loans, the latter of which are loans funded by the federal government.
-Direct Subsidized Loans or Direct PLUS Loans are both examples of federal student loans.
+If you graduated with student loans, you may have a combination of private and federal student loans.
+The latter are loans funded by the federal government.
+Direct Subsidized Loans and Direct PLUS Loans are both examples of federal student loans.

-Interest rates on federal student loans are fixed and set by the government annually, whereas private student loan rates are set by individual lenders.
-If you’re unhappy with your current interest rates, you may be able to refinance your student loans with a private lender and a new — ideally, lower — interest rate.
+Interest rates on federal student loans are fixed and set by the government annually.
+The current rate for the 2024-25 school year is 6.53% for undergraduate students.
+Private student loan rates are set by individual lenders.
+If you’re unhappy with your current interest rates, you may be able to refinance your student loans with a private lender and a new — ideally lower — interest rate.

 Recommended: Types of Federal Student Loans